hedgerow512/gallery-dl-easyinsta/README.md

 Hello
 ---
-I made a simple UI in Python to download content from Instagram profiles in their entirety, assuming you have gallery-dl properly installed.
+I made a simple UI in Python to download content from Instagram profiles in their entirety, assuming you have gallery-dl and python3 properly installed.

 Usage & Mechanics
 ---